SCI.help › Equipment

 Standing Frames & Standing Equipment

-Regular standing has documented benefits for bone density, spasticity, bladder, and cardiovascular health
+Regular standing has benefits for spasticity, bladder, and cardiovascular health, and may help bone density (evidence mixed)

 EasyStand Glider / Bantam Standing Frame Most Recommended